PyPiThemes/Stand-Blog/README.md

 *   **Scroll to the top button:** Easily navigate back to the top of your page with a single click.
 *   **Modern search form:** Find the posts you want with a modern and intuitive search form.
 *   **Compatible with modern browsers:** Stand Bog is compatible with all modern browsers, so your readers can enjoy your blog regardless of their device.
-*   **Medium style image zoom:** Zoom in on images with a single click, just like on Medium.
 *   **Image lazy loading:** Only load images when visible on the screen, improving performance.
 *   **Image Gallery:** Create beautiful image galleries with ease.
 *   **Author page:** Each author has their own page to showcase their work.